Claude Alternative for Healthcare: BastionGPT vs Claude Team

 Claude Team and Claude Enterprise give organizations access to Anthropic's Claude models, one of the strongest general-purpose AI assistants available in 2026.
 BastionGPT gives healthcare professionals the same class of frontier models, including Claude, inside a platform built for clinical work.
 For a practice that handles patient information, the deciding question is not model quality.
 It is whether the plan you can actually buy is permitted to touch protected health information, and what it costs to get there.

-Anthropic's privacy documentation states that its Business Associate Agreement does not cover Claude Free, Pro, Max, or Team plans, or Cowork.
-HIPAA-ready configuration is available only on sales-assisted Claude Enterprise plans, which carry a 50-seat minimum, annual contracts, and usage billed at API rates on top of seat fees.
+Anthropic's privacy documentation states that its Business Associate Agreement does not cover Claude Free, Pro, Max, or Team plans.
+HIPAA-ready configuration is available on Claude Enterprise plans only, self-serve from a 20-seat minimum at $20 per seat per month billed annually, or sales-assisted from 50 seats, with usage billed at API rates on top of seat fees.
 BastionGPT includes a signed BAA on every plan, including the 7-day free trial, starting at $20 per user per month, and adds an unlimited AI medical scribe that Claude does not offer on any plan.
-Claude plan, pricing, BAA, and upload details were verified against claude.com, support.claude.com, and privacy.claude.com on July 3, 2026.
+Claude plan, pricing, BAA, and upload details were re-verified against claude.com, support.claude.com, and privacy.claude.com on August 16, 2026.

 For the deeper compliance analysis of Anthropic's consumer and business plans, including what the BAA excludes, read Is Claude HIPAA Compliant?